 What are Philippine offshore gaming operators (POGO)?

-Philippine offshore gaming operators, often referred to as POGOs, is a Philippine-based online gambling company that offers services to customers outside of the country.
+Philippine offshore gaming operators, often referred to as POGOs, are Philippine-based online offshore gambling companies that offer services to customers outside of the country.

 POGOs are registered and licensed by the Philippine Amusement and Gaming Corporation (PAGCOR) in order to operate legally.
 They are the only casino industry classified under the business processing outsourcing (BPO) sector.

-In simple terms, a POGO is an online casino game that makes use of networks and software over the internet.
+In simple terms, a POGO is an online casino game that uses networks and software over the internet.
 Players make bets and receive payouts through e-transactions.

 - E-casino – often referred to as internet casino; a type of online gambling that operates real-time casinos and usually caters to a random number of games.